Sabreclaw/catboost-xgboost-lightgbm/README.md

 ## Quick start (serve and test)
 A helper script is available at the repository root to streamline serving the model or running load tests.
 It uses interactive prompts allowing confirmation or skipping of each step.

-Serve the FastAPI model server (creates model-server/.venv if selected, installs dependencies if selected, and starts uvicorn):
+Serve the FastAPI model server (creates ./.venv at the repository root if selected, installs dependencies if selected, and starts uvicorn):
 - With prompts and defaults:
 ```bash
 bash start.sh serve